Prospective: Information for the User

 Purified Soybean Oil

 INTRALIPID 200 mg/ml is a lipid emulsion for intravenous infusion.
-It is presented in plastic bags with an outer bag of 100 ml, 250 ml, and 500 ml.
+It is presented in plastic bags with an overbag of 100 ml, 250 ml, and 500 ml.
 It belongs to the group of medications called intravenous solutions for parenteral nutrition.

-INTRALIPID is indicated for patients who require intravenous nutrition for the provision of energy and essential fatty acids.
-INTRALIPID is also indicated for patients with essential fatty acid deficiency (EFAD) who cannot maintain or restore a normal pattern of essential fatty acids through oral intake.
+INTRALIPID is indicated in patients who need intravenous nutrition for energy and essential fatty acid intake.
+INTRALIPID is also indicated in patients with essential fatty acid deficiency (EFAD) who cannot maintain or restore a normal pattern of essential fatty acids through oral intake.

 INTRALIPID is contraindicated in patients with acute shock and in patients with severe hyperlipemia.
-Severe liver insufficiency.
+Severe liver failure.
 Hemophagocytic syndrome.

-Hypersensitivity (allergy) to egg protein, soy, or peanut or to any of the active principles or excipients.
+Hypersensitivity (allergy) to egg protein, soy, or peanut or to any of the active ingredients or excipients.

-INTRALIPID should be administered with caution in cases of lipid metabolism alterations such as renal insufficiency, in uncompensated diabetes mellitus, pancreatitis, liver function alteration, hypothyroidism (if there is hypertriglyceridemia) and sepsis.
-If INTRALIPID is administered to patients in these situations, it is mandatory to perform a strict control of the serum triglyceride concentration.
+INTRALIPID should be administered with caution in cases of lipid metabolism disorders such as renal insufficiency, uncompensated diabetes mellitus, pancreatitis, liver function disorders, hypothyroidism (if hypertriglyceridemia is present), and sepsis.
+If INTRALIPID is administered to patients in these situations, strict control of serum triglyceride concentration is mandatory.

-This product contains soy oil and egg phospholipids, which very rarely may cause allergic reactions.
-Cross-reactions between soy and peanut have been observed.
+This product contains soybean oil and egg phospholipids, which can very rarely cause allergic reactions.
+Cross-allergic reactions have been observed between soy and peanut.

 INTRALIPID should be administered with caution to neonates and premature infants with hyperbilirubinemia and in cases of possible pulmonary hypertension.
-In neonates, and particularly in premature infants, with long-term parenteral nutrition, the platelet count, liver function test, and serum triglyceride concentration should be monitored.
+In neonates, and particularly in premature infants, with long-term parenteral nutrition, platelet count, liver function tests, and serum triglyceride concentration should be monitored.

-INTRALIPID may interfere with certain laboratory determinations (bilirubin, lactate dehydrogenase, oxygen saturation, Hb, etc), if the blood sample is taken before the lipids have been adequately eliminated from the bloodstream.
+INTRALIPID may interfere with certain laboratory tests (bilirubin, lactate dehydrogenase, oxygen saturation, Hb, etc.), if the blood sample is taken before the lipids have been adequately eliminated from the bloodstream.
 Lipids are eliminated after a lipid-free period of 5-6 hours, in most patients.

-When used in newborns and children under 2 years, the solution (in bags and administration equipment) should be protected from exposure to light until the end of administration.
-Exposure of INTRALIPID to ambient light, especially after mixing it with oligoelements or vitamins, generates peroxides and other degradation products that can be reduced if the product is protected from exposure to light.
+When used in newborns and children under 2 years, the solution (in bags and administration equipment) should be protected from light exposure until administration is completed (see section 2).

-Some medications such as insulin may interfere with the body's lipase system.
+Certain medications, such as insulin, may interfere with the body's lipase system.
 However, this type of interaction has only minor clinical importance.

-Heparin, at therapeutic doses, produces a transient increase in plasma lipolysis, leading to a transient decrease in triglyceride clearance due to depletion of lipoprotein lipase.
+Heparin, at therapeutic doses, produces a transient increase in plasma lipolysis, resulting in a transient decrease in triglyceride clearance due to depletion of lipoprotein lipase.

-Soy oil contains vitamin K1, which should be taken into account in patients undergoing treatment with coumarin derivatives, as these interfere with vitamin K1.
+Soybean oil contains vitamin K1, which should be taken into account in patients treated with coumarin derivatives, as they interfere with vitamin K1.

 This medication should not be mixed with other products unless compatibility data are available.

-Inform your doctor or pharmacist if you are using or have recently used any other medication, including those acquired without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used any other medication, including those purchased without a prescription.

 Consult your doctor or pharmacist before using any medication.

-No adverse effects have been reported during pregnancy and lactation.
+No adverse effects have been reported during pregnancy and breastfeeding.

-No effects are expected on the ability to drive and use machinery.
+No effects on the ability to drive and use machines are expected.

-Follow exactly the administration instructions for Intralipid 200 mg/ml as indicated by your doctor.
-Consult your doctor or pharmacist if you have any doubts.
+Follow the administration instructions for Intralipid 200 mg/ml exactly as indicated by your doctor.
+Consult your doctor or pharmacist if you have doubts.

-Due to the risk of microbiological contamination, an open container must be infused within a maximum of 24 hours.
+Due to the risk of microbiological contamination, an opened container should be infused within a maximum of 24 hours.

-When used in newborns and children under 2 years, the solution (in bags and administration equipment) must be protected from exposure to light until the end of administration (see section 2).
+When used in newborns and children under 2 years, the solution (in bags and administration equipment) should be protected from light exposure until administration is completed (see section 2).

 DOSAGE